ni/nimble/angular-workspace/projects/ni/nimble-angular/README.md

         })
         class AppModule {}
         ```
-   2. Add the comoponent to your `app.component.html` (or to the template for another component in your application):
+   2. Add the component to your `app.component.html` (or to the template for another component in your application):
         ```html
         <nimble-text-field>User name</nimble-text-field>
         ```